zstumgoren/norcalspj-dj101/wrangling-excel/README.md

 * What are the [state limits on campaign contributions][fppc-contrib-limits]?
 * What are the filing deadlines?
 * Are contributor names standardized?
+* What do individual fields mean?
-* Does Cal-Access perform data validations on certain fields to ensure accuracy of submitted information?
+* Does Cal-Access validate data?
 E.g. requiring employer information for individual contributors?

 So you've acquired and vetted some data.
 Now what?